leafo/moonscript/README.md

 MoonScript.
 You can check out the repo in another directory, or install it using LuaRocks to have a separate working version.

+### The parser

+The parser is defined as a [pgen](https://github.com/leafo/pgen) grammar in `moonscript/parse/grammar.moon`, which is compiled to a native C module (`moonscript/parse/native.c`) and a pure Lua equivalent (`moonscript/parse/slow.lua`, unused at runtime, kept for a future Lua-only distribution).
+Both generated files are checked in.
+After changing the grammar, run `make generate` to rebuild them (requires the pgen and clang-format).

 ## Running Tests

 Tests are written in MoonScript and use [Busted](https://olivinelabs.com/busted/).